 The National Association of Women MBAs is a not-for-profit organization dedicated to empowering female business professionals, to assisting women into leadership positions in business and to enhancing the diversity of the workforces worldwide.
 We serve four related client groups: female MBA students, female business professionals and MBA-level entrepreneurs, universities and corporate partners.
 To meet these goals, NAWMBA focuses on four key areas: education and professional development, mentorship, networking, and collaboration.
 This group is active and enjoys movie night, networking events, and the annual conference.

-The Manderson Chapter of the National Black MBA Association is dedicated to develop partnerships that result in the creation of intellectual and economic wealth in the community.
+The Manderson Chapter of the National Black MBA Association is dedicated to developing partnerships that result in the creation of intellectual and economic wealth in the community.
 In partnership with over 400 of the country's top business organizations, the association has inroads into a wide range of industries as well as the public and private sector.
 The organization provides members with the opportunity to attend one of the largest career fairs in the country as well as a nationally recognized business case competition (of which our case team participates annually).
 This past year, Manderson students helped establish a resume workshop to assist children in Tuscaloosa County Schools.

 The Council of Supply Chain Management Professionals is the student chapter of the most prominent organization for the field of supply chain and operations management.
 Each year Manderson students meet with industry leaders, participate in roundtable discussions, and attend the CSCMP National Conference.

-There is an active chapter of Toastmasters International within the Culverhouse College of Commerce.
+There is an active chapter of Toastmasters International within the Culverhouse College of Business.
 This is a non-profit organization committed to developing effective public speaking and listening skills in its members.
 Headquartered in Rancho Santa Margarita, Calif., the organization has over 8,642 active clubs throughout the U.S. and 70 other countries.
 A typical Toastmasters club meets once a week, giving everyone an opportunity to practice and develop their own leadership skills.

 The Graduate Student Association is dedicated to establishing and solidifying the rights of students pursuing advanced degrees.
 Often these students are overlooked at academic institutions in terms of funding, resources and other amenities afforded to those working towards undergraduate degrees.
 For example, the board of directors has tabled the topic of federal taxation on graduate assistantships and fellowships and is in the process of determining whether lobbying efforts should be pursued to eliminate these taxes in an effort to bring valuable leadership into the workforce without overburdening it.